NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 import json
 import re

+# The GDC token is passed by reading in the text file containing the token.
 token_file = <TOKEN_FILE_PATH>

 file_id = "2f97081c-7e84-4a93-91a8-fee860769f8e"

 data_endpt = 'https://api.gdc.cancer.gov/data/%s' % file_id

+# The token is the read into the token_string variable
 with open(token_file,'r') as token:
     token_string = str(token.read().strip())

+# The location of the token needs to be specified in the headers dictionary
 response = requests.get(data_endpt, headers={"Content-Type": "application/json", "X-Auth-Token":token_string })

+# The file name is located in the headers of the response
 response_head = response.headers["Content-Disposition"]
 file_name = re.findall("filename=(.+)", response_head)[0]

+# Note that 'wb' is required for the script to work with Python3
 with open(file_name,'wb') as output_file:
     output_file.write(response.content)
 ```